Attentive Representation Learning with Adversarial Training for Short Text Clustering: Experiments

-All the above models are tuned to be suitable for the experimental datasets to ensure a fair comparison.
-For reducing the impact of noises, all results in our experiments are averaged over 10 runs.
-We also tried GaussianLDA\footnote{\url{https://github.com/rajarshd/Gaussian_LDA}} and GANMM\footnote{\url{https://github.com/eyounx/GANMM}}, which are introduced in Section~\ref{subsec:text-clu} However, the results show that GaussianLDA could not obtain competitive clustering performance than other baselines.
+All the above models are tuned for the experimental datasets.
+To ensure statistical significance, all results in the experiments are averaged over ten runs.
+We also tried GaussianLDA\footnote{\url{https://github.com/rajarshd/Gaussian_LDA}} and GANMM\footnote{\url{https://github.com/eyounx/GANMM}} introduced in Section~\ref{subsec:text-clu}.
+However, the results show that GaussianLDA could not obtain competitive clustering performance than other baselines.
 And training GANMM incurs a heavy computational burden, especially when the cluster number is not small.
-Thus we omit their details in our experiments.
+Therefore we omit their details in this paper.